Indian Rhinoceros

 Frequently Asked Questions

-Indian Rhinoceros are primarily crepuscular, meaning they are most active during the cooler hours of early morning and late evening.
-During the heat of the day, they are typically found resting in shaded areas or submerged in cool mud wallows.
+They are most active during the cooler hours of the early morning and late afternoon, though they may graze intermittently throughout the night.
+During the heat of the day, they are usually found wallowing in mud or water.

-No, they are restricted to specific protected areas and national parks in India and Nepal.
-However, as their populations grow, they sometimes wander into agricultural fields or villages bordering these parks in search of crops like rice or mustard.
+No, they are strictly confined to protected national parks and wildlife sanctuaries in India and Nepal, though they occasionally wander into agricultural fields bordering these parks.

 Record Indian Rhinoceros at your habitat